Summary of significant accounting policies

 Sampo Group has prepared the consolidated financial statements for 2012 in compliance with the International Financial Reporting Standards (IFRSs).
 In preparing the financial statements, Sampo has applied all the standards and interpretations relating to its business, adopted by the commission of the EU and effective at 31 December, 2012.

-During the financial year, Sampo adopted the following new or amended standards or interpretations relating to its business.
-The changes had no effect on the financial statements reporting.
+During the financial year, Sampo adopted the following amended standard relating to its business.

 In preparing the notes to the consolidated financial statements, attention has also been paid to the Finnish accounting and company legislation and applicable regulatory requirements.
 Some of the risk management disclosures are presented in the Group’s financial statements’ Risk Management section.

 The financial statements have been prepared under the historical cost convention, with the exception of financial assets and liabilities at fair value through p/l, financial assets available-for-sale, hedged items in fair value hedges and share-based payments settled in equity instruments measured at fair value.